1. To increase public awareness on the benefits of non-verbal communication.

 Background of Establishment

-Through the use of scientific findings and further research this Society hopes to provide support and encouragement for all those specializing in this field of Body Language and thus enhance the recognition of this wonderful science of human nature.
+Through the use of scientific findings and further research this Society hopes to provide support and encouragement for all those specializing in this field of Non-Verbal Communcation and thus enhance the recognition of this wonderful science of human nature.

 Mr.Jackson Yogarajah, the founding president, has a Masters in Social Psychology from Trinity University (USA).
-He began his Body Language training career in 1995 and today remains the leading trainer in this region in the field of Body Language for use in interviews, investigations, crime prevention and others.
+He began his Non-Verbal Communication training career in 1995 and today remains the leading trainer in this region in the field of Non-Verbal Communication for use in interviews, investigations, crime prevention, and others.

-He has contributed by conducting trainings for the Royal Malaysian Police Special Branch, Institute if Diplomacy & Foreign Relations, The Royal Brunei Police Force, The Anti-Corruption Bureau of Brunei Darussalam, The Customs & Excise Department of Brunei & The Customs Excise Department of the Republic of Indonesia, and other government agencies.
-He has also published 3 books on the subject of body language and has been featured in almost all local newspapers including Malay and Chinese newspapers.
-His articles and letters appear in many blogs, and he has written more than 40 body language articles in the New Straits Times and other newspapers.
+He has contributed by conducting trainings for the Royal Malaysian Police Special Branch, Institute of Diplomacy & Foreign Relations, The Royal Brunei Police Force, The Anti-Corruption Bureau of Brunei Darussalam, The Customs & Excise Department of Brunei & The Customs Excise Department of the Republic of Indonesia, and other government agencies.
+He has also published 3 books on the subject of non-verbal communication and has been featured in almost all local newspapers including Malay and Chinese newspapers.
+His articles and letters appear in many blogs, and he has written more than 40 non-verbal communication articles in the New Straits Times and other newspapers.